Photo Delivery Guide

-Basic pimple removal/blemish removal is just $3 per photo on a selected basis, and full touch ups (blemishes, skin softening, eye enhancement, teeth whitening) is $6 per photos as it takes about 5-7 minutes to process each photo and upload them again.
-If you wish to request either basic or full touch ups on photos then please let me know.
+Basic pimple removal/blemish removal is $4 per photo on a selected basis, and full touch ups (blemishes, skin softening, eye enhancement, teeth whitening) are $6 per photos as it takes about 5-7 minutes to process each photo and upload them again.
+If you wish to request either basic or full touch ups on more photos, then please let me know.

 If you are viewing any portrait photos (for example couples portraits at a wedding) and you spot something that needs fixing that may have been overlooked (a small pimple or other blemish) then please let me know, as this is included in the editing of couples portrait photos and I would be more than happy to correct it further.

 How can I attribute you when posting on social media?

 Attributing me (mentioning my name) when posting photos to social media is really appreciated.
 To do this, please just mention something like ‘Photos by Chris Jack’ or feel free to tag my Facebook or Instagram pages in any posts.
 My instagram page is @chrisjackphoto.